 He decided to apply as volunteer to CegeSoma after consulting the website of the institute.
 His began working at CegeSoma in October 2017 and since then he continues to work on inventories of archival holdings every Wednesday, to make them further accessible for research.

-For the past 12 years (Assessment of a successful partnership), CegeSoma has benefited from the efficient assistance of a German volunteer through the Aktion Sühnezeichen Friedensdienste (ASF) and the European Solidarity Corps. .
-Samuel Frieling joined CegeSoma in mid-September 2021.
-He is working in the documentation area (encoding data from the files of resistance fighters for the 'Wikibase Resistance' project; classification of photos from the Sipho / Germany collection) welcomes visitors one afternoon per week and helps in the practical organisation od events.
+For the past 13 years (Assessment of a successful partnership), CegeSoma has benefited from the efficient assistance of a German volunteer through the Aktion Sühnezeichen Friedensdienste (ASF) and the European Solidarity Corps.
+Julika Schulze joined CegeSoma in mid-September 2022.
+She is working in the documentation department (encoding data from the files of resistance fighters for the 'Wikibase Resistance' project; classification of photos from the Sipho / Germany collection) welcomes visitors one afternoon per week and helps in the practical organisation od events.

 Mania Kozyreff works for the library under the responsibility of Alain Colignon.
 She is a retired librarian at UCLouvain in Louvain-la-Neuve, Faculty of Philosophy, Arts and Letters (history).
 Mania Kozyreff joined CegeSoma in 2005 out of personal interest.
 She is responsible for press clippings and identifies the people listed in keywords in the Pallas catalogue.